petartotev/PT_Demo_ML.NETests/README.md

   - Auc:
   - F1Score:

+DemoMLNet.Tasks.MulticlassClassification is a .NET Core 3.1 Console Application.
-A pre-trained model predicts the probable category of a book/movie/joke - based on a summary (text) about it that you give as an input.
+A pre-trained model predicts the category of a book/movie/joke - based on a summary (text) about it that you give as an input.

 The target of the multiclass classification is Storytel.bg - a Bulgarian platform for audio books etc.
 Link: https://www.storytel.com/bg/bg/